 - Guide and support managers to apply flexible work practices that are fair and consistent and in accordance with Awards, policies and procedures. - Provide guidance to managers on the range of flexible work options available. - Provide timely support, advice and guidance to managers and employees on the procedure, both generally and specific to individual cases.

 6. APPROVAL

-Requests for flexible work arrangements can be approved by the relevant senior manager.
+Requests for flexible work arrangements can be approved by the relevant senior manager as per the SESLHD Delegations of Authority Manual.
 For the purposes of this procedure, senior managers are identified as follows: